 - keep in touch with upgrade news.

-As a consumer, it is important that you take the responsibility to let manufacturers know that you own the appliance and ensure that they can get in touch directly should they need to.
+As a consumer, it is important that you take the responsibility to let manufacturers know that you own the appliance and to make sure that they can get in touch if they need to.

 Registering can also save you money by entitling you to an extended warranty or guarantee period.